-“We are the heartbeat of the state’s local business community,” said Ben Hart, Deputy Director for the Utah Governor’s Office of Economic Development (GOED).
+“We are the heartbeat of the state’s local business community,” said Ben Hart, Deputy Director for the Utah Governor's Office of Economic Opportunity (GO Utah).
 “We serve as the liaison between business owners and state operations, helping small businesses grow during good times and survive any storm brought on by the bad times.”

-Utah GOED uncovers the obvious objectives and surprising strategies.
+GO Utah uncovers the obvious objectives and surprising strategies.

 Introducing a single, versatile platform for managing COVID-19 funds.

-GOED launched a loans and grants management platform on the Salesforce 360 Platform for Government.
+GO Utah launched a loans and grants management platform on the Salesforce 360 Platform for Government.
 It is a cloud-based, CRM-style platform that gives the team the tools they need to manage the disbursement of relief funds, from origination to reporting.
-“It also aligns our business priorities and IT best practices,” said Kristen Jensen, GOED Director of Business Intelligence, “making our technology investments relevant and our business requirements actionable across each and every step:”
+“It also aligns our business priorities and IT best practices,” said Kristen Jensen, GO Utah Director of Business Intelligence, “making our technology investments relevant and our business requirements actionable across each and every step:”